mvastola/RuBLE/README.md

 ## Code of Conduct

-Everyone interacting in the rubble project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mvastola/rubble/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RuBLE project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mvastola/RuBLE/blob/master/CODE_OF_CONDUCT.md).